scholtes/PuzzlePermute/README.md

 # PuzzlePermute
-Brute force solver of a particular puzzle I have
+Brute force solver of a particular puzzle I have.